-20 A statistics registered by the OECD a few months ago.
+17 A statistics registered by the OECD a few months ago.

-- ▶ We start from the conviction that in an era in which technological progress is multifaceted and exponential the critical element that will determine the progress of other digital technologies is Artificial Intelligence and its infrastructures (cloud computing and quantum computing), and it is on these nuclear elements that we focus our analysis. - ➤ The United States and China lead scientifictechnological development in artificial intelligence.
+- We start from the conviction that in an era in which technological progress is multifaceted and exponential the critical element that will determine the progress of other digital technologies is Artificial Intelligence and its infrastructures (cloud computing and quantum computing), and it is on these nuclear elements that we focus our analysis. - ➤ The United States and China lead scientifictechnological development in artificial intelligence.
 We will discuss patents, innovation, business development, public and private investments, business models, products, services, applications and the market, all of which are related. - ► For the EU to bridge this gap a multidimensional strategy is essential.
-Furthermore, there must be measures executed in parallel, not sequentially, and carried out as soon as possible, with great ambition and in a manner that can be sustained over time. - ▶ In this report we argue that Europe has its own model regarding Artificial Intelligence, which is condensed into the concept of Trustworthy AI.
-But this model will not be very effective or accepted unless Europe sets up an ecosystem with highly innovative potential in Artificial Intelligence that has elements that we already possess in Europe, such as talent and data.
-But it will also need other elements that must be generated, effective public/private partnerships, a reality of venture capital that effectively promotes innovation and entrepreneurship and, above all, some European technological giant: the most important element that Europe up until now has undervalued.
+Furthermore, measures must be executed in parallel, not sequentially, and carried out with huge ambition and vision as soon as possible and in a manner that can be sustained over time. - ► In this report we argue that Europe has its own model regarding Artificial Intelligence, which is condensed into the concept of Trustworthy Al. But this model will not be very effective or accepted unless Europe sets up an ecosystem with highly innovative potential in Artificial Intelligence that has elements that we already possess in Europe, such as talent and data.
+But it will also need other elements that still need to be generated, such as effective public/private partnerships, a reality of venture capital that effectively promotes innovation and entrepreneurship and, above all, some European technological giant: the most important element that Europe up until now has undervalued.

-Al for everyone, and not at any price: what Europe can offer the world: Trustworthy Al to broadly regulate AI, but it has done so respecting the fundamental rights of people and the European constitutional values and principles: something that we are sure will become the only possible trustworthy way for the development and use of AI.
-Europe must hold firm on this.
-No one else will do it, not with the sufficient intensity and weight to have any chance of involving the rest of the world.
+Al for everyone, and not at any price: what Europe can offer the world: Trustworthy Al

+Europe, faithful to the social and cultural fabric associated with social democracy, is not only the first region in the world to broadly regulate AI, but it has done so respecting the fundamental rights of people and the European constitutional values and principles: something that we are sure will become the only possible trustworthy way for the development and use of AI.
+Europe must hold firm to this.
+No one else will do it with the sufficient intensity and weight to have any chance of involving the rest of the world.